dEAduction/dEAduction/CONTRIBUTING_V2.md

-To contribute, you first need to [fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) d∃∀duction's repository and create a new branch (see branches guidelines (&#x1F534;**TODO** lien) for your contribution (do not use a branch for more than one thing).
+To contribute, you first need to [fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) d∃∀duction's repository and create a new branch (see branches [guidelines](#git-branch-names) for your contribution (do not use a branch for more than one thing).
 You can begin development on this branch.
 At this point, your fork and d∃∀duction's repository are two distinct projects.

 When you think your contribution is ready, git push it to your online fork.
 Signal it in the contribution proposition's Github issue so we can review it,